Improving Soil

 Compost is made of partially decomposed yard debris, bark dust, sawdust, manure or other organic matter.
 Fresh organic matter can also be used, but extra nitrogen fertilizer will be needed to help it decompose.
 Fresh manure may contain too much uric acid, which can burn roots.
 It is best if manure is aged for at least six months.

 Adding compost to sandy loam soil makes it hold more water and nutrients.
 Compost is also helpful for clay soil, but clay needs amendments to improve aeration and drainage.
 Concrete sand creates spaces much better than river sand, which has rounded edges and packs down tighter.
 Quarter-ten crushed rock is better than sand.
 Pumice is even better, because it has air pockets which can hold moisture and nutrients.
 Profile Soil Conditioner is like a manufactured pumice.
 Potting soil which contains sand or pumice is a good soil amendment if a small amount is needed.
+Large amounts can be purchased by the truckload from landscape supply yards.
 Amendments should be dug or tilled into the top foot of soil to improve both aeration and drainage.

 SOIL DRAINAGE AND AERATION